Jamaican Maroons: Origins

 The word "maroon" is derived via French from the Spanish word cimarrón, meaning "wild" or "untamed".
 This word usually referred to runaways, castaways, or the shipwrecked; those marooned probably would never return.
-The origin of the Spanish word cimarrón is unknown.
+The etymology of the Spanish word cimarrón has its root in the Arawakan language, and is truly a European distortion of an Arawakan word.

 When the English invaded Jamaica in 1655, most Spanish colonists fled.
-Many of their slaves escaped and, together with free blacks and mulattoes, former slaves, and some native Taíno, coalesced into a number of ethnically diverse groups in the Jamaican interior.
+Many of their slaves escaped and, together with free blacks and mulattoes, former slaves, and native Taíno, coalesced into a number of ethnically diverse groups in the Jamaican interior.

+History

 Spanish Maroons

-Some Spanish Maroons created palenques, or stockaded mountain farms, first at Lluidas Vale, in modern-day St Catharine Parish, under Juan de Bolas (also known as Lubolo).
+Some Spanish Maroons created palenques, or stockaded mountain farms, first at Lluidas Vale, in modern-day Saint Catherine Parish, under Juan de Bolas (also known as Lubolo).
 Toward the western end of Cockpit Country were the "Varmahaly or Karmahaly Negroes" under the leadership of Juan de Serras.
 There was possibly a third group that was active in the region of Porus, in modern Manchester Parish; and a fourth in the Blue Mountains.
 During the first decade of English rule, these groups were active on behalf of the Spanish.
 But, as it became increasingly obvious that the British would hold their conquest, the group run by de Bolas changed its position.

 Faced with discovery and defeat in 1659, de Bolas allied with the English and guided their troops on a raid which resulted in the final expulsion of the Spanish in 1660.
-In exchange, in 1663, Governor Sir Charles Lyttelton, 3rd Baronet signed the first maroon treaty, granting de Bolas and his people land on the same terms as English settlers.
+In exchange, in 1663, Governor Sir Charles Lyttelton, 3rd Baronet, signed the first maroon treaty, granting de Bolas and his people land on the same terms as English settlers.
 The colonial authorities paid the men of de Bolas to hunt the supporters of de Serras and recent runaways.
 However, de Bolas was eventually killed in an ambush, probably by Maroons belonging to de Serras.
 While the Maroons belonging to de Bolas disappeared from history, the English authorities failed to subdue the Karmahaly Maroons.

 The other Maroon groups remained independent in the mountainous interior of Jamaica, surviving by subsistence farming and periodic raids of plantations.
 These initial Maroon groups faded from colonial history records, possibly migrating to more mountainous or remote regions of the interior.
 Others may have coalesced to form the nucleus of what would later be called the Windward Maroons.
 Over time, runaway slaves increased the Maroon population, which eventually came to control large areas of the Jamaican mountainous interior.

 In the 1670s and 1680s, in his capacity as an owner of a large slave plantation, former buccaneer and now lieutenant-governor of Jamaica Sir Henry Morgan led three campaigns against the Karmahaly Maroons of de Serras.
 Morgan achieved some success against the Maroons, who withdrew further into the Blue Mountains, where they were able to stay out of the reach of Morgan and his forces.
 It is possible the Maroons of de Serras merged with the Windward Maroons.